mahoney1/docs/commercialpaper-query-tutorial.md

 1. Issue a paper as 'MagnetoCorp'
 2. Buy the paper as 'Digibank' - the new owner
 3. Buy the paper as 'Hedgematic' - changed owner
-4. Redeem the paper at face value - as 'Hedgematic' - with MagnetoCorp as the original issuer
+4. Redeem the paper at face value - as existing owner 'Hedgematic' - with MagnetoCorp as the original issuer

-Note that you will have installed any NodeJS dependencies for the client applications, as a set of steps in the previous tutorial.
-We will also make use of the identity wallets previously populated in that tutorial.
+Note that you will have installed any application NodeJS dependencies for the client applications, as a set of steps in the previous tutorial.
+We will also make use of the existing identity wallets previously populated in that tutorial (these are located at the same level as `application` under both `magnetocorp` and `digibank` subdirectories respectively.

 ### Transaction #1: Execute an `issue` transaction as Isabella@MagnetoCorp

-1. Open a terminal window, and change directory to MagnetoCorp's application directory:
+1. Open a terminal window, and change directory to MagnetoCorp's application directory (assuming $HOME is the holding location below):

 `cd $HOME/fabric-samples/commercial-paper/organization/magnetocorp/application`